 When the name crabgrass comes to mind, you certainly think about one of the most invasive weeds.
-And this claim is well established: with its resilience, crabgrass is so hardy that it can sprout and grow well not only in gardens but also in beds and concrete.
+This claim is well established: with its resilience, crabgrass is so hardy that it can sprout and grow well not only in gardens but also in beds and concrete.

 There are at least 33 different listed species of crabgrass.
-However, the most common types of crabgrass in North America are the smooth crabgrass and hairy crabgrass.
+However, the most common types of crabgrass in North America are smooth crabgrass and hairy crabgrass.

 Ideally, the types of crabgrass majorly differ in the naming, prevalence, and where they are located.
 While scientific classification may give detailed differences in terms of biology, this article focuses on major distinguishing features and unique facts.

 Identifying different types of crabgrasses